pdxgx/neoepiscope/README.md

 The choice of start codon for a transcript can also be handled with flexibility.
 By default, the value for the `--upstream_atgs` argument is `none`, which specifies preferential use of the reference start codon for a transcript, or alternatively the nearest ATG downstream of it in the case of a disrupted reference start codon.
 Alternatively, the use of ```--upstream_atgs novel``` allows for the use of a novel ATG upstream of the reference start codon in the case of a disrupted start codon.
 A less conservative ```--upstream_atgs all``` uses the most upstream ATG, regardless of its novelty.
 For a conservative option, ```--upstream_atgs reference``` requires use of only the reference start codon, preventing enumeration of neoepitopes from a transcript if the reference start codon is disrupted.

 By default, `neoepiscope` only enumerates neoepitopes from protein coding transcripts.
-However, by specifying the `--NMD` and/or `--PP` flags, you can additionally enumerate neoepitopes from nonsense mediated decay and/or polymorphic pseudogene transcripts, respectively.
+However, by specifying the `--NMD`, `--PP`, `--IGV`, and/or `--TRV` flags, you can additionally enumerate neoepitopes from nonsense mediated decay, polymorphic pseudogene transcripts, immunoglobulin variable transcripts, and/or T cell receptor variable transcripts respectively.